inab/rd-connect-user-management/README.md

 This program has two roles:

-1. **Organizational unit creation.** Users are searched under `ou=people,dc=rd-connect,dc=eu`, and in order to ease their organization in the LDAP directory, the previous script puts each user under the organizational unit defined in its input tabular file.
+1. **Organizational unit creation.** Users are searched under `ou=people,dc=rd-connect,dc=eu`(or what was setup in the configuration profile), and in order to ease their organization in the LDAP directory, the previous script puts each user under the organizational unit defined in its input tabular file.
 This script allows creating such organizational units.

 2. **Groups with an owner.** Each user can belong to one or more groups, and each group has an owner.
 This script allows creating such groups, which can have additional meanings.